SF-WDI-LABS/_rails-asset-pipeline/README.md

 Actually, **these aren't comments!** This manifest file lists a series of instructions saying *which files* need to be loaded in your HTML, and *in what order*.
 With these instructions, a gem called `sprockets-rails` loads the files specified, processes them if necessary, **concatenates** them into one single file, and then compresses them (if `Rails.application.config.assets.compress` is `true`).

+The `//= require_tree .` line has the important function of including all of the JS files in the `.` (current) directory.
+That is, it includes all of the JS files in `app/assets/javascripts`.

-The Asset Pipeline will look for the name of the file (e.g. `jquery`) in the following directories:
+When you `require` a file, the Asset Pipeline will look for the name of the file (e.g. `jquery`) in the following directories:

 1. `app/assets/` - application-specific code
 2. `lib/assets/` - custom libraries not specific to this app